Commercial Driver's License (CDL) Training Program

 The trucking industry offers vast career opportunities.
 Through the USA Truck Career Launch Program, job seekers can apply for a scholarship to attend the Commercial Driver License (CDL) training program offered through a partnership with the University of Arkansas Global Campus, Northwest Technical Institute and Mid America Truck Driving School.
 Women and veterans are encouraged to apply.

-USA Truck Career Launch Program will provide scholarships for 15 qualified applicants through April 2017.
+USA Truck Career Launch Program will provide scholarships for qualified applicants.
 Scholarships pay the registration cost of the five-week CDL training program offered through the Global Campus and its partners.
 Classes will be offered at the Northwest Technical Institute in Springdale.

 Pre-screening and eligibility requirements